-I believe this quote sums it up perfectly, “When we give cheerfully and accept gratefully, everyone is blessed,” said Maya Angelou.
+I believe this quote by Maya Angelou sums it up perfectly: “When we give cheerfully and accept gratefully, everyone is blessed.”

-Recent behavioral and psychological research from Southern Methodist University in Dallas, and the University of California at Davis has shown the surprising life improvements that can stem from the practice of gratitude.
-This research shows giving thanks makes people happier and more resilient, it strengthens relationships, improves health and reduces stress.
+Recent behavioral and psychological research from the Southern Methodist University in Dallas and the University of California at Davis has shown the surprising life improvements that can stem from the practice of gratitude.
+This research shows giving thanks makes people happier and more resilient, it strengthens relationships, improves health, and reduces stress.

 I challenge each and every one of you to start practicing gratitude today and every day leading up to Thanksgiving.
 Here are some ideas to get you started.

-Start a gratitude journal: Every day first thing in the morning and/or prior to going to bed write down 3 to 10 things for which you’re grateful.
+Start a gratitude journal: Every day first thing in the morning and/or prior to going to bed write down 3-10 things for which you’re grateful.

-Write a gratitude letter: Write a letter to a person who has exerted a positive influence in your life but who you have not properly thanked.
+Write a gratitude letter: Write a letter to a person who has exerted a positive influence in your life but who you haven’t properly thanked.